OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_windows/instructions.md

 We will cover the following topics:

 1. How to install **mamba**: Mamba is a fast package manager that will install the everything else.
-We install it via miniforge.
+We install it via Miniforge.
 1. How to create the **course environment**: The course environment is a collection of Python packages that we will need for the course.